| The Pop

 in a masterpiece of fragmenting terror, with its uniquely delirious

 sense of mutating perspective.
+In ordinary

 rock, no conscious forebear exists apart perhaps from Zappa --